esl/gradient/README.md

 ### Ignore warnings

-It's possible to ignore specific warnings, by adding a `.gradient_ignore.exs` in project root folder.
+It's possible to ignore specific warnings by adding a `.gradient_ignore.exs` in a project root folder.

-`.gradient_ignore.exs` contains a list of ignores:
+`.gradient_ignore.exs` should contain a list of ignore rules:

 ```elixir
   [